MITLibraries/dome-reports/README.md

 [TODO]
 It would be handy and efficient if the Dome Reports could be posted in a Community/Collection in Dome itself.

+## Process Automation

+A major goal with the project is to automate each monthly production run.
+Logging and notification of production run status will be featured.
+[TODO: Describe the "master" shell script]

 ## Tests